-• Failure to sit an examination or submit work by the specified date will result in a mark of 0% being recorded.

-• Practical work: Growth of nanostructures; nanostructures studied by SEM.

-• All lectures and course material will be provided on Canvas.

-• Not available to Visiting and Exchange students due to lab activity.
+- Failure to sit an examination or submit work by the specified date will result in a mark of 0% being recorded. - Practical work: Growth of nanostructures; nanostructures studied by SEM. - All lectures and course material will be provided on Canvas. - Not available to Visiting and Exchange students due to lab activity.

-• This module is assessed by a combination of examination and continual assessment.
-In order for the continual assessment marks to count, you must achieve at least 40% in the exam component.
-If you achieve less than 40% in the exam, then the module mark will be just the exam mark.

-Credits: 10 Session: 2022/23 January-June

-Pre-requisit -

-Co-requisite
+EGNM09 Micro and Nano Electro-Mechanical Systems

-Lecturer(s):
+Lecturer(s): Prof L Li

 Format: Lectures: 20 hours

-r'ormat.
-Example Classes: 2 hours
+Example Classes: 2 hours Directed Private Study: 78 hours

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring

+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Lectures and end of semester examination.

+Module Aims: Micro and Nano Electro-Mechanical Systems (MEMS/NEMS) are technology that integrates electrical and mechanical components and they offer many novel and diverse applications ranging from display technologies to sensor systems.

+Module Content: Introduction to MEMS and NEMS

+Modelling the Dynamics of MEMS/NEMS MEMS/NEMS Sensors and Actuators

+Piezoelectric, electrostatic, and thermoelectric

+Fabrication of MEMS/NEMS

+Optical and RF MEMS

-Directed Private Study: 78 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions. • ethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning live and self-directed online activity, with live and self-directed on-campus activities each week.
-Student may also hav ve the opportunity to engage with online versions of sessions delivered on-campus Lectures and end of semester examination.
-Module Ain ns: Micro and Nano Electro-Mechanical Systems (MEMS/NEMS) are technology that integrates electricated cal components and they offer many novel and diverse applications ranging from display technologies to sensor syster ntent: Introduction to MEMS and NEMS ne Dynamics of MEMS/NEMS U • IS Sensors and Actuators c, electrostatic, and thermoelectric of MEMS/NEMS Optical and I earning Outcomes: Technical Outcomes: eting this module you should be able to demonstrate: • nalyse the dynamic motion of micro/nano resonators based on mass-spring-damper model.
-Ability to u use mathematical tools (such as Matlab) to simulate key parameters of micro/nanoelectromechanical systems. nalyse how the physical and electronic properties change with dimension and how this affects devices, and compreh ensive understanding of why the devices are realized in micro/nano scales. •Ability to m nodel the electronic/physical/mechanical properties of the piezoelectric crystals, electrostatic and thermoelectr ic devices, and to apply these devices in optical, radio frequency, and power generation systems. • Ability to c conduct multi-physics modelling encompassing disciplines such as electronics, physics, and mechanics. - lesign microfabrication processes for target micro/nanoelectromechanical devices. n Outcomes (AHEP) - ensive understanding of the relevant scientific principles of the specialisation (SM1fl) generate an innovative design for products, systems, components or processes to fulfil new needs (D3fl) - Ability to u se fundamental knowledge to investigate new and emerging technologies (EA2fl) Assessment: Examination 1 (80%) Assignment 1 (20%) Resit Assess sment: Examination (Resit instrument) (100%) Assessment Description: 80% End term Examination 20% Mid ter m assignment This module is assessed by a combination of examination and continual assessment.
-In order for the continual narks to count, you must achieve at least 40% in the exam component.
-If you achieve less than 40% in th he module mark will be just the exam mark. approach to main assessment: Universal second marking as check or audit Feedback: Students receive feedback from formal examination via standard College proforma. emption: If rules allow - standard university provision of Supplementary examination, with marks % and by written examination only (100%).
+After completing this module you should be able to demonstrate:

+- Ability to analyse the dynamic motion of micro/nano resonators based on mass-spring-damper model. - Ability to use mathematical tools (such as Matlab) to simulate key parameters of micro/nanoelectromechanical systems. - Ability to analyse how the physical and electronic properties change with dimension and how this affects devices, and comprehensive understanding of why the devices are realized in micro/nano scales. - •Ability to model the electronic/physical/mechanical properties of the piezoelectric crystals, electrostatic and thermoelectric devices, and to apply these devices in optical, radio frequency, and power generation systems. - Ability to conduct multi-physics modelling encompassing disciplines such as electronics, physics, and mechanics. - Ability to design microfabrication processes for target micro/nanoelectromechanical devices.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+- A comprehensive understanding of the relevant scientific principles of the specialisation (SM1fl) - Ability to generate an innovative design for products, systems, components or processes to fulfil new needs (D3fl) - Ability to use fundamental knowledge to investigate new and emerging technologies (EA2fl)

+Assignment 1 (20%)

+Assessment Description: 80% End term Examination

+20% Mid term assignment